civboot/civlua/zoa/README.md

 defined encoding in the Zoa Binary section and have minimalistic support for constants in the constants section.

-Zoa supports the following native types, which match Lua's [packfmt].
+Zoa supports the following native types, which match Lua's [packfmt][packfmt] (types from packfmt not listed, such as "native length" types, are not supported).
-In addition "native" and "Lua" types are not supported and floats are IEE instead of native.

 ```
   b: a signed byte (char)